lks21c/netty-http-streaming-server/README.md

 http://localhost:8283/sample.mp3.

 # Why I changed code from netty example.
-The purpose of code change is that I removed request chunked encoding feature since it's unnecessary for media streaming server.(the server focuses on download, not upload)
+The purpose of code change is that I removed "request chunked encoding" feature since it's unnecessary for media streaming server.(the server focuses on download, not upload)

 And I also added code for Partial Request.